 A cure for chlorosis.
 Garden Rx reveals this sensational method to treat your plants for iron chlorosis, a common problem solved by adding iron to the soil.

-How to make you own treatment solution.
+Watch our short video to see how we make our own treatment solution.

 Use 1 tablespoon of kelp extra per gallon of water and spray on leaves biweekly.

 Place 1 used steel wool pad in a container with 1 quart of water.
 Let sit for a week and use 1 to 2 tablespoons of the iron water in every gallon of water for the plants.

 In conclusion, PBS-TV’s GardenRx provides an invaluable cure for chlorosis with a comprehensive approach that addresses the underlying causes and provides targeted solutions.
 By following their expert advice, gardeners can effectively combat chlorosis and restore the health and beauty of their plants.